AlexBulankou/ai-talk1/labinstructions.md

 ## Excercise 3.
 Create a microservice dashboard

-When running a microservices it is important to have a single pane of glass view to the application behavior.
-Single view allows to see how performance degradation of one component affects other and how to see the load on all instances of your microservice.
+When running microservices it is important to have a single pane of glass view to the application behavior.
+Single view allows to see how performance degradation of one component affects other components and allows you to see the load on all instances of your microservice.
 In this excercise we will create a dashboard combining basic information from both backend and frontend components.

 ###Task 1.
 Create a new dashboard